Becoming a GFCE Member or Partner

 As a Member/Partner of the GFCE, you will be part of our global network and platform on CCB, have access to good practices and expertise in the GFCE Working Groups, enhance international cooperation in the cyber domain and reduce overlap.
 In this way, the delivery of CCB projects can be made more efficient and effective.
 Furthermore, there is no membership or partnership fee.

-To become a partner, please email email@example.com.
+To become a partner, please email us at email@example.com.
 Partners must be endorsed by at least one GFCE Member.

 Words from our Community